xieyuheng/inner/topics/type-theory/lambda-cube.md

 ---
 title: Lambda Cube
-subtitle: Why truncate the rule for Pi instead of keep it structural?
+subtitle: Why truncate the rule for Pi instead of keeping it structural?
 ---

 # The Lambda Cube